Kristiann96/Gruppe10KV/README.md

 Configuration: Adjust configuration settings as required.
 Ensure the database connection strings and other pertinent settings are correctly configured for your environment.

-## Usage
+---

-To get started with utilizing this repository, you may want to explore the various interfaces and models provided.
+<br><br>

 ## Repository Structure

-Here's an overview of the key components of the repository:
+Below is an overview of the key components of the repository:

 ### Models